Tulip-Dev/tulip/doc/python/graphalgorithms.rst

 .. figure:: hierarchicalGraphParameter.png
    :align: center

-Below is a description of each parameter :
+Below is a description of each parameter:

-	* *node size* : an input size property of type :class:`tlp.SizeProperty` that contains nodes sizes
+	* *node size*: an input size property of type :class:`tlp.SizeProperty` that contains nodes sizes
-	* *orientation* : a :class:`tlp.StringCollection` parameter to choose the layout orientation (two possible values : "horizontal" or "vertical")
+	* *orientation*: a :class:`tlp.StringCollection` parameter to choose the layout orientation (two possible values: "horizontal" or "vertical")
-	* *layer spacing* : a float parameter to set up the minimum distance between two layers in the drawing
+	* *layer spacing*: a float parameter to set up the minimum distance between two layers in the drawing
-	* *node spacing* : a float parameter to set up the minimum distance between two nodes in the same layer
+	* *node spacing*: a float parameter to set up the minimum distance between two nodes in the same layer

 The sample code below illustrates how to call this layout algorithm from Python.
 We assume that a Tulip graph is bound to a "graph" variable::